 This course is designed to provide an overview of the therapeutic, diagnostic, health informatics, support services, and biotechnology research and development systems of the health care industry.
 In addition, the student will be instructed in various health care skills such as taking vital signs, body mechanics, infection control, and CPR/First Aid.
 This course is available at Abilene High and Cooper High and is a prerequisite for courses at Holland Medical High School.
 It cannot be entered at mid-term.
-Prerequisites: None

 Anatomy and Physiology (ANATPHYS)

-Course #: 08847 Credits: 1

-PEIMS #: 13020600 Grades: 11-12

-This course introduces a variety of topics, incl and function of the human body and the inte systems for maintaining homeostasis.
-Student laboratory investigations, use scientific methor investigations, and make informed decisions thinking and scientific problem-solving.
-Note count as the fourth year of science for gradu for students entering 9 th grade in 2007-2008. eraction of body s conduct ods during using critical : This course can
+This course introduces a variety of topics, including the structure and function of the human body and the interaction of body systems for maintaining homeostasis.
+Students conduct laboratory investigations, use scientific methods during investigations, and make informed decisions using critical thinking and scientific problem-solving.
+Note: This course can count as the fourth year of science for graduation requirements for students entering 9th grade in 2007-2008.

-Prerequisites: Biology and a second science credit required: a